-Lakewood Branch Library and Learning Center Feasibility Study
+Visit Lakewood Branch Library and Learning Center for current updates on the project.

 On Feb.
 7, 2017, the City Council authorized staff to explore a partnership with the Sunnyvale School District for the joint development and operation of a Branch Library and Learning Center in the Lakewood community.
 The purpose of the Lakewood Branch Library and Learning Center feasibility study is to determine whether the Sunnyvale School District has an interest in contributing financial and programmatic resources to the project and if so, under what terms and conditions.
 This information would be used to determine whether the City should proceed with a stand-alone project on City-owned property at Lakewood Park or a joint-use project located either at Lakewood Park or on school-owned property at Lakewood Elementary School.

 Envisioned as a 17,000- to 23,000-square-foot joint-use facility, the Lakewood Branch Library and Learning Center would house a branch library, recreational facilities and serve as a community hub for public meetings in north Sunnyvale.
 The Lakewood Branch Library and Learning Center would seek to build on the successful joint-decision making and shared investment model that currently exists between the City of Sunnyvale and the Sunnyvale School District at Columbia Middle School.
 In this model, the City and School District share in the original investment toward construction, as well as ongoing operations, maintenance and utilities.